Did you know that many planners are already preparing for in-person meetings and hybrid events?

 3. Remember size matters, even smaller meetings are impacted

 The standard practice of sourcing a small meeting 3-4 months prior to preferred meeting dates will be challenging.
 It is recommended to search further in advance to secure better pricing and take advantage of current promotions.
 The procurement process will take longer to find a venue match for new requirements and negotiate the contract terms.
 Being ready to move forward will be critical to avoid the loss of availability – rooms and space holds will not be common.

 4. Be flexible when it comes to dates and patterns

-Consider multiple dates that would be acceptable to host this meeting/event and be open to alternate patterns to find options at reasonable prices.
+Consider multiple dates that would be acceptable to host this meeting or hybrid event and be open to alternate patterns to find options at reasonable prices.
 You may need to consider a few possible cities to accommodate the meeting, especially when considering travel restrictions between countries.
 Getting out in front of the curve to investigate the possibilities will provide more options to consider.

 5. Account for any current contractual obligations

 Due to the movement of a 2020 meeting, many have cancellation credits with expiration dates that need to be taken advantage of to offset those penalties.
 Hotels may consider extending these opportunities, yet still, only have a limited number of dates where rooms and space are available.
 Addressing these situations in the short run is imperative.

 6. Consider how RFPs need to evolve when sourcing for 2021

 RFPs need to dive deeper into these new practices to provide some guidance for making decisions on venues where your attendees will feel the most secure.
 Adding questions on new cleanliness protocols, arrival experiences, guest room protocols, changes to food and beverage outlets as well as service during the group functions are key.
 Requesting additional space to take physical distancing guidelines into consideration and understand from the hotel how this is accommodated with their unique meeting design.

 7. Think about the attendee experience you want to create